wp-plugins/plugin-organizer/readme.txt

 A.
   Example 1: If you have a large number of plugins and don't want them all to load for every page you can disable the unneeded plugins for each individual page.
 Or you can globally disable them and enable them for each post or page you will need them on.
   Example 2: If you have plugins that conflict with eachother then you can disable the plugins that are conflicting for each indivdual post or page.
+  Example 3: If you have plugins that conflict with eachother then you can disable the plugins globally and activate them only on posts or pages where they will be used.

 == Screenshots ==